o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 Introduction
 ************

 This is a generic information producer using the Information Coordination Service (ICS) Data Producer API.
-It can get information from DMaaP (ONAP) or directly from Kafka topics and deliver the information to data consumers using REST calls (POST).
+It can get information from DMaaP (ONAP) or directly from Kafka topics.
+The information can be filtered, transformed, aggregated and then delivered to data consumers using REST calls (POST) or via Kafka.

 The DMaaP Adapter registers itself as an information producer along with its information types in Information Coordination Service (ICS).
 The information types are defined in a configuration file.